-Sanctification is also not an instantaneous work; rather it is ongoing throughout our lives.
-In Philippians 1:6 Paul expresses “that he who began a good work in you will carry it on to completion until the day of Jesus Christ.”
+Sanctification is also not an instantaneous work; rather, it is ongoing throughout our lives.
+In Philippians 1:6, Paul expresses “that he who began a good work in you will carry it on to completion until the day of Jesus Christ.”
 Sanctification is complete when Christ returns, or I die, whichever comes first.
 Until then, I should expect the Holy Spirit to be actively engaged in molding my life.
-This is also expressed in 1 Corinthians 1:18 where Paul, talking about the message of the cross, says “but to us who are being saved it is the power of God.”
-Note that it is not to those who have been saved, but to those who are being saved, expressing an ongoing process.
+This is also expressed in 1 Corinthians 1:18, where Paul, talking about the message of the cross, says, “But to us who are being saved it is the power of God.”
+Note that it is not to those who have been saved, but to those who are being saved.
+It is expressing an ongoing process.

 The aim of sanctification is Christ-likeness.
 Romans 8:29 tells us that “those God foreknew he also predestined to be conformed to the image of his Son.”
 Christian predestination is an often misunderstood topic.
-As Paul uses it here, it simply means that God’s plan is to conform us to the image of Christ, or to be Christ-like.
-Read the gospels and see what Christ is like; not the miracle working, but the living in accordance with his Father’s direction.
+As Paul uses it here, it simply means that God’s plan is to conform us to the image of Christ.
+Leading us to be Christ-like.
+Read the gospels and see what Christ is like; not the miracle-working, but the living in accordance with his Father’s direction.
 That is what he wants from us as well.
 It is a target we should be working toward.

 The Possibility of Sinlessness

 Those who would argue against the possibility of sinlessness in this life point to passages like 1 John 1:8, “If we claim to be without sin, we deceive ourselves and the truth is not in us”, to support their position.
-It would seem that while perfection should be our goal in this life, it is questionable that anyone ever actually reaches this level.
-But whether it is attainable or not, it is something we should be striving for.
+It would seem that perfection should be our goal in this life.
+But it is questionable that anyone ever actually reaches this level.
+Yet whether it is attainable or not, it is something we should be striving for.

-Some will argue that the fruit we will produce is other believers, pointing to the fruit produced in the natural world where apple trees produce apples and grape vines produce grapes.
+Some will argue that the fruit we will produce is other believers.
+And they point to the fruit produced in the natural world where apple trees produce apples.
 So believers should produce believers.
-And yet producing believers is actually a work of God; I cannot produce another believer.
-I can share the gospel with another person, and can let my life shine before them, but I am not capable of producing a believer, or even enabling them to believe.
+And yet producing believers is actually a work of God.
+I cannot produce another believer.
+I can share the gospel with another person.
+And I can let my life shine before them.
+But I am not capable of producing a believer or even enabling them to believe.
 That is something that only God can do.

-In Matthew 5:16 Jesus tells us to “let your light shine before others, that they may see your good deeds and glorify your Father in heaven.”
+In Matthew 5:16, Jesus tells us to “let your light shine before others, that they may see your good deeds and glorify your Father in heaven.”
 The fruit of our lives is what we produce, whether good or bad.
-And Jesus instructs us here to produce good fruit, good deeds, deeds that will lead others in this world to ultimately glorify God.
+And Jesus instructs us here to produce good fruit or deeds.
+Deeds that will lead others in this world to ultimately glorify God.
 As an apple tree just naturally produces apples, so good deeds should naturally flow from us.
 These deeds are not something done to secure our salvation, rather they are the fruit of it.

 The Role of the Law

 As a Christian, what role does the Old Testament Law play in my life?
 Am I supposed to obey all of it, some of it, or none of it?
-That was a big question that the earliest church faced as well, especially since they were primarily Jewish, but welcoming Gentiles into the church.
+That was a big question that the earliest church faced as well.
+Especially since they were primarily Jewish, but welcomed Gentiles into the church.
 The Jewish believers continued to observe the law, but what about the Gentiles; should they be subject to it as well?

-This question came to a head in the 15th chapter of Acts with a group of Jewish believers coming to the Antioch church, a predominantly Gentile body, and demanding that they be circumcised and keep the Law of Moses.
-Paul and Barnabas disputed with them over this issue and they all ultimately headed to Jerusalem to address this issue with the rest of the apostles and the mother church.
-In the end the decision was made that the Gentiles did not have to be circumcised and follow the Law of Moses.
-But unfortunately that was not the end of the story.
+This question came to a head in Acts 15.
+A group of Jewish believers had come to the Gentile church at Antioch.
+And they were teaching that the Gentiles must be circumcised and keep the Law of Moses.
+Paul and Barnabas disputed with them over this issue.
+And eventually, the church delegated them to address this issue with the leadership of the Jerusalem church.
+In the end, the decision was made that the Gentiles did not have to be circumcised and follow the Law of Moses.
+But unfortunately, that was not the end of the story.

 Matthew 22:34-40 provides another look at the Law and its fulfillment.
-Jesus identifies the two greatest commandments, loving God and loving others, and then says that “all the Law and the Prophets hang on these two commandments.”
-If we will love God with all that we are, and love others like ourselves, then we have fulfilled the intent of the moral code in the Law.
+Jesus identified the two greatest commandments as loving God and loving others.
+And then he said that “all the Law and the Prophets hang on these two commandments.”
+If we will love God with all that we are and love others like ourselves, then we have fulfilled the Law.

 There are many aspects to the Mosaic Law; including sacrifices, dietary rules, sanitary and health regulations, and moral codes.
-When it comes down to it, few Christians, even those who advocate the necessity of keeping the Law, actually do so.
-And even though the moral codes are the ones most often stressed, I know of no one who actually makes any attempt to keep them.
-Apart from the Ten Commandments, most of the Law was applicable to an ancient Middle Eastern people, but has little relevance to us today.
+But when it comes down to it, few Christians actually advocate keeping the whole law.
+The moral codes of the Law are the ones most often stressed.
+But I know of no one who actually makes any attempt to keep all of them.
+Apart from the Ten Commandments, most of the Law was applicable to ancient Middle Eastern people.
+And it has little relevance to us today.

 Separation from the World

 I believe that Jesus sets the best example for this.
-In Matthew 10:9-13 Jesus visits Matthew’s house for a meal, along with all of Matthew’s friends.
-And in response to the objection of the Pharisee’s Jesus tells them that he had not come to call the righteous, but sinners.
-Jesus did not just hang out with the good people; he spent most of his time with those the religious establishment felt to be undesirable.
+In Matthew 10:9-13, Jesus visited Matthew’s house for a meal, along with all of Matthew’s friends.
+The Pharisees objected to Jesus dining with ‘sinners’.
+And Jesus responded that he had not come to call the righteous, but sinners.
+Jesus did not just hang out with the good people.
+He spent most of his time with those the religious establishment felt to be undesirable.
 Rather than separating himself from the world, Jesus engaged it, seeking to redeem it.
 Should we do any less?

-In Matthew 5:14-16 Jesus tells his disciples that they were a light on a hill, a light on a stand.
+In Matthew 5:14-16, Jesus told his disciples that they were a light on a hill, a light on a stand.
 They were to let their light shine to the world, drawing others to God.
 It is hard to let your light shine when it is hidden away in a monastery.

 The Scripture is clear that I need to practice forgiveness.
 Jesus makes clear to us in Matthew 6:14-15 that God’s forgiveness of us is in some way dependent on our forgiveness of other people.
 But is my need to forgive others predicated on their seeking forgiveness, or should my forgiveness be unconditional?

-Those who would advocate conditional forgiveness will use passages like Matthew 18:15-17 where Jesus gives direction for dealing with a brother who sins against you.
+Those who would advocate conditional forgiveness will use passages like Matthew 18:15-17.
+Here Jesus gives direction for dealing with a brother who sins against you.
 You should attempt reconciliation one on one first, then with a few witnesses, and then before the whole church.
 And if reconciliation cannot be obtained, treat them as an unbeliever.
-This certainly seems to require something from the other party, but I’m not sure this passage is really talking about forgiveness.
-It seems more to be dealing with conflict in the body, something that should not be allowed to exist in the church.
+This certainly seems to require something from the other party.
+But I do not believe this passage is really talking about forgiveness.
+It seems more to be dealing with conflict in the body.
+Something that should not be allowed to exist in the church.

-On the other hand, those who advocate unconditional forgiveness will point to Jesus on the Cross, or Stephen at his stoning, who forgave those who were having them put to death.
-It is hard to see in this situations where there was any forgiveness requested by the ones being forgiven.
+On the other hand, those who advocate unconditional forgiveness will point to Jesus on the cross.
+Or to Stephen at his stoning.
+In both cases, they forgave those who were having them put to death.
+It is hard to see in these situations where there was any forgiveness requested by the ones being forgiven.
 Jesus, and Stephen, forgave even while they are being killed.

 Forgiveness is hard to do sometimes.
 But it is something that we need to do.
-While you might find support in the Scripture for both conditional and unconditional forgiveness, I believe it is best to practice forgiveness regardless the other person’s interest in being forgiven.
+You can find support in the Scripture for both conditional and unconditional forgiveness.
+But I believe it is best to practice forgiveness regardless of the other person’s interest in being forgiven.
 If for no other reason than true forgiveness will free you from the burden you are carrying around.
-An unforgiving spirit is a poison in your life.
+An unforgiving spirit is like poison in your life.
 Forgiving and letting it go can free you from that prison.